DaehwanKimLab/centrifuge/README.md

 The Centrifuge hompage is  http://www.ccb.jhu.edu/software/centrifuge

-The Centrifuge preprint is available at http://biorxiv.org/content/early/2016/05/25/054965.abstract
+The Centrifuge paper is available at https://genome.cshlp.org/content/26/12/1721

 The Centrifuge poster is available at http://www.ccb.jhu.edu/people/infphilo/data/Centrifuge-poster.pdf